liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googletest/docs/pkgconfig.md

 -L/home/MYUSER/sysroot/usr/lib64 -lgtest -lpthread
 ```

-which contains the correct sysroot now.
+which contains the correct sysroot m_nowPos.
 For a more comprehensive guide to also
 including `${CHOST}` in build system calls, see the excellent tutorial by Diego
 Elio Pettenò: https://autotools.io/pkgconfig/cross-compiling.html